Luisa González: National Assembly (2021–2023)

+Presidential campaigns

-2023 presidential campaign
+2023 presidential election

 On 10 June 2023, González was designated as the presidential candidate for the Citizen Revolution Movement to participate in the 2023 general election, after former Vice President Jorge Glas declined the nomination.
 2021 presidential candidate Andrés Arauz was nominated as her running mate.
 Had González been elected president, she would have been the first female elected president in the country's history.
 (Note: While considered to be the 39th President of Ecuador, Rosalía Arteaga assumed the presidency as acting president following the resignation of Abdalá Bucaram, serving for two days.)